Steven Finn: 2016: Sri Lanka and Pakistan

-For the first test at Headingley, Finn kept his place in the side.
+For the first test at Headingley, Finn kept his place in the team.
 He took two catches in the first innings, and then he took three wickets in the second innings, finishing with figures of 3–26.
 When he batted in the first innings he scored 17 runs in a 50 run partnership with Jonny Bairstow.
 In the second Test he could only manage one wicket, but England still won the game in convincing fashion to go 2–0 up in the series.
 In the third Test he took figures of 3–59 in Sri Lanka's first innings in the third Test, to help reduce them to 288, although the match ended in a draw due to rain delays.

 Finn played in the first Test against Pakistan, but did not take a wicket in the match as England lost by 75 runs.
 After being dropped for the second Test he returned for the third match and took his first two wickets of the series, finishing with figures of 2–38 in England's second innings as they recorded a 141 run victory.
 In the final match he took 3–110 in Pakistan's first innings as they scored 542.
 Finn picked up an injury in Pakistan's second innings after bowling just two balls, and England went on to lose the match by ten wickets.